pylint-dev/pylint/doc/user_guide/configuration/index.rst

 .. note::

-    The internals that create the configuration files fall back to the default values if not other value was given.
+    The internals that create the configuration files fall back to the default values if no other value was given.
 This means that some values depend on the interpreter that was used to generate the file.
 Most notably ``py-version`` which defaults to the current interpreter.